On Jan 31, 2007, the President of the United States gave his speech on the

 Relax immigration policies, which will provide U.S. with

 more competitive labor (competing with China and India) and at the same time

-it will create a larger consumer base (helping in economic growth).
-Most
+create a larger consumer base (helping in economic growth).
+That option will

-likely that option will be opposed by the white majority, fearing cultural
+most likely be opposed by the white majority, fearing cultural and

 as to attract productive immigrants and minimize negative impact on the

 culture.
 One such example is open immigration doors to doctors and nurses to